 The Childhood of a Leader (2015) by Brady Corbet

 I’ve always liked Brady Corbet as an actor and he found himself making little parts in great films throughout his career.
 Mostly famous for his part in Mysterious Skin with Joseph-Gordon Lewis, The Childhood of a Leader is Corbet’s debut as a writer and director.
 Based on a short-story from Jean-Paul Sartre, the film is composed with an amazing cast to talk about the story of the fascist regime through the personification of a child, whose father is helping to create the Treaty of Versailles after the first world war.
-The movie itself is quiet strange, making you feel quiet uncomfortable, specially after the end.
-However, movies that make you feel like this is quiet rare today and even though you feel Corbet’s doesn’t seem to have the control of everything at all times, it’s a beautiful film, specially for a first feature.
+The movie itself is quite strange, making you feel quite uncomfortable, especially after the end.
+However, movies that make you feel like this is quite rare today and even though you feel Corbet’s doesn’t seem to have the control of everything at all times, it’s a beautiful film, especially for a first feature.
 The soundtrack and the opening scene will stay in your head for days.

 Bridgend (2015) by Jeppe Rønde

 Inspired on the true events that started happening in the city of Bridgend in 2007, the story talks about the 72 teenage suicides that took place in the town for years.
 Here, the Danish director Jeppe Rønde tells this story through the vision of a girl who moves to Bridgend with her father and starts hanging out with a group of kids that starts committing suicide one after the other, without explanation.
 With a dream-like narrative, Bridgend offers no answers to its mysteries and facts but actually plays with them, creating a movie that reminds us of The Virgin Suicides with the tv show Skins in a much darker ton.
 The ending scene will definitely strike in your mind for a while.

 Benny’s Video (1992) by Michael Haneke